njofce/ngx-tree-dnd/CONTRIBUTING.md

 ## Questions

-If you have any questions, create an [issue](https://github.com/Zicrael/ngx-tree-dnd/issues) (protip: do a quick search first to see if someone else didn't ask the same question before!).
+If you have any questions, create an [issue](https://github.com/Zicrael/ngx-tree-dnd-fork/issues) (protip: do a quick search first to see if someone else didn't ask the same question before!).
 You can also reach me at 13ccdd@gmail.com.

 ## Credits
 ### Contributors

-Thank you to all the people who have already contributed to ngx-tree-dnd!
+Thank you to all the people who have already contributed to ngx-tree-dnd-fork!

 Become first!